phoenixframework/phoenix_live_view/guides/server/security-model.md

       end
     end

-## Events considerations
+## Event considerations

-Every time the user performs an action on your system, the server should verify if the user is authorized to do so, regardless if using LiveViews or not.
+Every time a user performs an action on your system, the server should verify if said user is authorized to do so, regardless if using LiveViews or not.
 For example, imagine a user may see all projects in a web application, but they may not delete any of them.

 At the UI level, you handle this accordingly by not showing the delete button in the projects listing, but a savvy user can directly talk to the server and request a deletion anyway.
 For this reason, **you must always verify permissions on the server**.